The Clinical Legal Education Handbook

 ISBN 978-1-911507-17-8 (PDF) - Open Access PDF version in the Humanities Digital Library

 - Linden Thomas - Senior Lecturer and the supervising solicitor for the pro bono programmes at The University of Birmingham Law School.
 She also manages the School’s Centre for Professional Legal Education and Research and is a trustee of the Clinical Legal Education Organisation.
-Her research focusses on clinical legal education, pro bono and regulation.
+Her research focuses on clinical legal education, pro bono and regulation.

 - Nick Johnson - Senior Lecturer, School of Law, Programme Leader LLM Legal Practice, Faculty of Business and Law, De Montfort University, Leicester.
 He was previously Director of Nottingham Law School’s Legal Advice Centre and a trustee of the Clinical Legal Education Organisation.
 He also sits as a tribunal judge in the First-tier Tribunal Social Entitlement Chamber.

 by Linden Thomas

 Part One: Law Clinics: What, Why and How?

 by Lydia Bleasdale, Beverley Rizotto, Rachel Stalker, Lucy Yeatman, Francine Ryan, Hugh McFaul, Nick Johnson and Linden Thomas